 This policy is not intended to describe every possible situation in which the MVAR system may be used, although there are many situations where its use is appropriate.
-An officer may activate the system any time the officer believes it would be appropriate to document an incident.
+An officer shall-activate the system any time the officer believes it would be appropriate to document an incident.

 The safety of officers and members of the public is the highest priority, and the Department acknowledges there may be situations in which operation of the device is impractical or may be an impediment to public and officer safety.
 Additionally, the Department recognizes the human performance limitations during particularly stressful, critical situations.
-Absent a deliberate intent to not comply with this order, or a repeated pattern of non-compliance, the failure to activate the MVAR shall not alone constitute cause for discipline.
+Manual activation should only occur when safe to do so.